Finding Sandworms and Tornadoes in No Man’s Sky Origins Update

 For those unfamiliar to No Man’s Sky, the game is a procedurally generated survival/exploration game that lets you explore a seemingly endless universe, hopping from planet to planet on your spacecraft coming across unexpected alien species and some truly awe-inspiring sights.
 The Origins update adds in some truly breathtaking creatures such as giant planetary sandworms as well as extreme weather conditions such as tornadoes!

-- The origins update has added a wide variety of new content in No Man’s Sky, including new planets, creatures, and many more.
+• The Origins update in No Man’s Sky brings new content like planets, creatures, and more.

-- If you want to increase your chances of running into a sandworm, play in creative mode, find rare planets, and use hyperdrive.
+• To increase your chances, play in creative mode, explore rare planets, and use hyperdrive.

-- Use your hyperdrive to investigate more than just your own current system.
+• Utilize your hyperdrive to explore beyond your current system.

 How To Find a Sandworm On Your Own